 Those with economic power must be identified and how our society strives for democratic ideals.

 Martin Gilens and Benjamin I. Page, respected economists, wrote a paper in April 2014.
 They reported that policymaking in the United States is dominated by powerful business organizations.

 They concluded that “America’s claim to a democratic society is seriously threatened.”

 This was not a cataclysmic revelation to those who track corporate “crime, fraud and abuse” as Ralph Nader aptly described it.

 However, their conclusion was disturbing and prescient in light of recent events as elements of the country veer toward fascism manipulated by oligarchs of the controlling class.

 No political movement, however motivated by righteously moral intentions can advance without a blueprint that accurately identifies the demographics involved.

 From spiritual progressives relying on faith-based initiatives to secular progressive organizations the participants must be identified accurately by their economic power or lack of it.

-We must present a simplified definition of economic classes; it will allow us to convey a better understanding of political machinations to ourselves and the American public.
+A simplified definition of economic classes will allow a better understanding of political machinations that work against economic democracy.